keeto/expectacle/README.md

 About
 -----

-Copyright 2013, Mark "Keeto" Obcena
+Copyright 2014, Mark "Keeto" Obcena.
 Released under an MIT-Style License.